Fingerling42/altruist-tester/README.md

 Runtime counters:

-- checks that development-metrics uptime does not decrease;
+- checks that parsed health/runtime uptime does not decrease;
 - checks that the boot counter does not increase during the run;
 - records an initial boot counter greater than `1`, but does not fail the run for that alone.